 A composition body scan helps you to gain an accurate picture of the distribution of fat and lean muscle around your body – and whether this is healthy – so you can tailor your workout to achieve your goals.

 What is a DEXA body scan?

-Professor David Reid at Twenty-five Harley Street, is one of the UK’s leading expert on DEXA (Dual-energy X-ray absorptiometry) and can provide you with a Body Composition Scan.
+Professor David Reid is one of the UK’s leading expert on DEXA (Dual-energy X-ray absorptiometry) and can provide you with a Body Composition Scan.
 This can be used to check bone density, but certain models – such as the one he uses, are equipped with ‘Advanced Body Composition’ capabilities and provide an extremely accurate indication of the amount, and type of fat in the trunk of your body.
 Some fat is harmless, whereas other types wrap around organs and increases your risk of heart disease and diabetes.

 Perform best in your chosen sport

 Studies have pinpointed the optimum, and ranges of body fat, that you need for individual sports to perform at your best.
 For instance, at competition time male bodybuilders will aim for less than 10 per cent body fat, cyclists around 8-10 per cent, and swimmers 12-15 per cent.

 Having an accurate measurement of the fat and lean muscle you’re carrying on your trunk and legs, to the nearest gram, is a great way to set training goals.
 And future scans can help you to measure your progress, so you can adjust your workout and diet accordingly.

 The DEXA scan will also give you a ‘body fat ranking’, which will rank your body’s fat compared to a UK population.
 This way you can see how you shape up to people of the same age and sex.